Chartered Surveyors in Eastbourne

 Robinson Elliott Surveyors are experts on properties in Eastbourne and East Sussex, especially homes by the sea.
 Our specialist knowledge includes the way coastal conditions affect the fabric of buildings.

 Eastbourne property covers many types of houses, bungalows and apartments ranging from the ultra-modern Sovereign Harbour marina development to the historic Old Town.
 The town is a much-loved seaside tourist destination with a bustling promenade, pier and beaches.
-The South Downs Way which begins in Winchester, finishes in Eastbourne with the chalk cliffs of Beachy Head and the Seven Sisters to the west of the town.

-Retirement properties in Eastbourne, especially bungalows, have traditionally accounted for a significant amount of the housing stock.
-After all, the town is a desirable setting for retirement by the sea.
-Today there is also a good choice of apartments, both purpose built and conversions in large, older houses.
-A range of family homes can be found in areas such as Meads Village and The Saffrons, and in nearby Seaford, Birlington, Polegate and Pevensey.
+A range of family homes can be found in areas such as Meads Village and The Saffrons, and in nearby Seaford, Polegate and Pevensey.
 As you would expect of a popular seaside town, Eastbourne guest houses also feature strongly in the local property market.

 Home Buyer Reports and Building Surveys in Eastbourne